metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    - `Settings -> Network & Internet -> Network Reset`
-   - Make sure not to reboot until required time has passed, usually 5 minutes, let it reboot on it's own and profile optins should re-appear.
+   - Make sure not to reboot until required time has passed, usually 5 minutes, let it reboot on it's own and profile options should re-appear.

 - Finally you may want to import your exported firewall policy, this will not bring problem back.
 - Next time make sure not to run `Set-NetworkProfile` if there is no valid reason.